-The one-year Master of Architecture first professional degree program (M. Arch) and the one-year professional certificate programs must complete 100% of the total semester credit hours in residence.
+Students in the one-year Master of Architecture first professional degree program (M. Arch), the Master of Science in Construction Management (MSCM) degree program, and the one-year professional certificate programs must complete 100% of the total semester credit hours in residence.

-As a requirement for graduation, undergraduate day program students complete one career development course and two cooperative education semesters.
+As a requirement for graduation, undergraduate day program students complete two cooperative education semesters.
 Note that transfer students must complete at least one semester in residence at Wentworth before being eligible for the cooperative education program.

 The two specific co-op courses that are required are: